 TRAVELING TRUNKS are still available for the 2014-2015 school year, for the following:

 "The Best Field Trip Ever!"
 Planning Kit

 The Richard Bartol, Jr. Educators' Conference in Gettysburg is for educators who teach the Civil War era to middle school students in Pennsylvania, Maryland, West Virginia, Virginia, New York, New Jersey and Washington D.C., and face challenges in connecting students to the Civil War or lack the necessary tools and approaches to effectively engage their students in Civil War exploration.
-Click here for conference information and to register.
+Further details will be announced in 2015.